 McCartney also played on the collegiate and professional levels.
 He was both an Academic and Collegiate Club All-American while playing for Graceland College from 1983-87.
 He went on to play for the USAV Open National Champions, Nike Molten, in 1988 before competing professionally from 1989-91 in Umea, Sweden for Team IKSU.

 A 1983 graduate of Papillion High School (Neb.), McCartney holds an undergraduate degree in Business Administration with an emphasis in Economics and Finance from Graceland College and a master's degree in sports administration from Eastern Kentucky University.

-He is married to the former Andrea Viviano from Kansas City and has a daughter Kate (9), and son James (7).
+He is married to the former Andrea Viviano from Kansas City and they have a daughter Kate (10), and son James (8).